 '''

 Would you like to enter basic management setup? [yes/no]: yes

 Configuring global parameters:

 Enter host name [Router]: router-1

 The enable secret is a password used to protect access to

 privileged EXEC and configuration modes.
 This password, after

 entered, becomes encrypted in the configuration.

 Enter enable secret:

 Confirm enable secret:

 The enable password is used when you do not specify an

 enable secret password, with some older software versions, and

 some boot images.

 Enter enable password:

 The virtual terminal password is used to protect

 access to the router over a network interface.

 Enter virtual terminal password:

 Configure SNMP Network Management? [yes]: no

 Enter interface name used to connect to the

 management network from the above interface summary: Ethernet0/0

 Configuring interface Ethernet0/0:

 Configure IP on this interface? [yes]: no

 The following configuration command script was created:

 hostname router-1

 enable secret 9 $9$emUzIshVXwlUaE$nTzhgi9STdZKzQc4VJ0kEaCqafjUNdCD7ZUf37SY9qg

 enable password password-1

 [0] Go to the IOS command prompt without saving this config.

 [1] Return back to the setup without saving this config.

 [2] Save this configuration to nvram and exit.

 Enter your selection [2]: 2

 router-1>en

 Password:

 router-1#sh run | sec enable

-enable secret 9 $9$emUzIshVXwlUaE$nTzhgi9STdZKzQc4VJ0kEaCqafjUNdCD7ZUf37SY9qg
+enable secret 9 $9$emUzIshVXwlUaE$nTzhqi9STdZKzQc4VJ0kEaCqafjUNdCD7ZUf37SY9qq

 enable password password-1

+The following is an example of what happens if you answer no to the initial configuration dialog:

+Would you like to enter the initial configuration dialog? [yes/no]: no

+The enable secret is a password used to protect access to

+privileged EXEC and configuration modes.
+This password, after

 '''

-The following is an example of what happens if you answer no to the initial configuration dialog:

-''' Would you like to enter the initial configuration dialog? [yes/no]: no The enable secret is a password used to protect access to privileged EXEC and configuration modes.
-This password, after entered, becomes encrypted in the configuration.
-Enter enable secret: Confirm enable secret: Would you like to terminate autoinstall? [yes]: yes '''